blackshirt/asn1/DOCS.md

 ### ASN.1 Tag
-ASN.1 type has a tag which is byte(s) components that describing class of the ASN.1 object, constructed (contains other object) or not and a non negative tag number.
+ASN.1 type has a tag which is byte(s) components that describing class of the ASN.1 object, constructed (contains other object) or primitive and a non negative tag number.
 In this v `asn1` module, its support short form tag for tag number below 31 and long form tag (multi byte tag) for representing tag number bigger than 31.
 To represent tag, in this `asn1` module was using this structure:
 ```v
 struct Tag {